-Five times in Mathew 5 Jesus uses the formula “you have head it said; but I say to you.”
+Five times in Mathew 5, Jesus uses the formula, “You have heard it said, but I say to you.”
 This is a reflection of what the pastor is saying in his opening statement.
 Jesus takes the revelation given by the prophets to a new and deeper level.
 This will be significant throughout the sermon as the pastor demonstrates how the Old Testament practices were at heart a looking forward to the revelation in Jesus.

 These Last Days